Our Departments

 Photographs are tools for storytelling, social justice, persuasion, and aesthetic appreciation.
 Just because you have a phone doesn’t mean you understand what makes a great photo or how to take one!
 Through introductory camera work, post-edits using camera raw and photoshop, and hands-on studio projects, we will study the formal, expressive, and aesthetic properties of photographs while making them.
 We will examine photographic work from across the globe and analyze its relationship to scientific, technological, and political developments.
 We will make digital cyanotypes and explore early historical processes.
 In addition to composition, lighting, vantage point and color, students will use collaborative practices and critiques to grow as artists, activists, and to have fun!
 No previous photography experience is necessary; students may enroll in this course in the fall semester only.

 Photography II will build upon the knowledge and skills that were introduced in Photography I. Students will learn more advanced studio lighting and editing techniques.
 In this class we will continue to address formal problems in photography (lighting, composition, color, etc. ) and historical analysis, but projects now will enable students to pursue individual interests and concerns.
-At the end of term, students will either produce a book or digital gallery display based on their personal interests, research, concerns and camera work.
+At the end of semester, students will curate a final photo collection that is cohesive and showcases personal interests, photographic style, and learning from throughout the semester.
 Prerequisite: Photography I; students may enroll in this course in the spring semester only.

 Visual Arts II builds upon the concepts and skills developed in the first semester to create technically and conceptually more complex works working through a range of mediums.
 Students apply their understanding of the elements and principles of art and design to create personal works that reflect their interests and aesthetics.
 Students learn to use layering techniques and we do a deep dive into collage techniques.
 Journaling and joy continues!
 Prerequisite: Visual Arts I; students may enroll in this course in the spring semester only.

-AT Visual Arts is a year-long art course for highly motivated seniors and juniors.
+AT Visual Arts II is a one-semester course for highly motivated seniors.
 Art is a form of communication that utilizes “qualitative” problem solving skills.
-In this course, students will examine materials, processes, and ideas that have provided artists with the necessary means to translate their histories, experiences, identities, and ideas into art.
+In this course, students will examine materials, processes, and ideas that have provided artists with the necessary means to translate their histories, experiences, identities, and ideas into mixed media art.
 Students will formulate questions, document experiences, and create preparatory studies that result in finished projects.
 Journals and sketchbooks will be utilized to research, explore, test and revise practices/ideas over time.
 Final portfolios will be exhibited either in the gallery or in other venues: e.g. pop up, video, website.
-Students may focus on Illustration, Mixed Media, or Ceramic Design.
-Digital programs such as Illustrator, Photoshop, iMovie, as well as 3D projects that utilize Mixed Media and Maker Space will be accessible.
-All students will have the option to sit for the AP 2-D Art & Design or AP Drawing exam.
-Prerequisites: Advanced Visual Arts.
+Students will focus on mixed media arts which might include fashion design, textile design or mixed media sculpture or 2D artwork.
+Digital programs such as Procreate, Photoshop, as well as 3D projects that utilize Mixed Media and Maker Space will be accessible.
+All students will have the option to sit for the AP 2-D Art & Design exam.
+Prerequisite: successful completion of AT Visual Arts I. Open to seniors

 Wellness